Piyushmittal2192/Reinforcement-Learning/README.md

 <b>Epsilon-Greedy</b> : Associate a small probability(epsilon) of taking something random actions (non-greedy). epsilon is usually 5% or 10%.
   - Explore if win rate is less than epsilon
   - Exploit if win rate is greater than epsilon

+<b> Upper Bound Confidence </b>: Probabilty of error being bigger than a very large number is smaller and Prob of error being bigger than very small number is larger. error = sample_mean - true mean